mjrgh/DCSExplorer/DCSDecoder/README.md

 class, with no dependencies on any outside projects, that can be easily embedded in any C++ program.
 It also features a relatively simple programming interface that lets you perform DCS decoding and playback with a few function calls.
+It's designed to let the host program drive the audio playback system timing; it just serves as a source of PCM samples, which you can retrieve on your own schedule.

 There are several benefits to this approach.
+One is that it lets you see what the decoder is actually doing inside.
+PinMame by design doesn't concern itself with what's going on inside the software; it tackles the emulation problem by mimicking the original hardware.
+You could always look at the original ADSP-2105 machine code to see what it was doing, but PinMame doesn't provide much in the way of tools for that, and even if it did, ADSP-2105 assembly code doesn't make for easy reading (for me, at least) and doesn't do much to illuminate what's going on at any level of abstraction above bits and bytes.
+So an immediate benefit to a C++ implementation is that it's a lot easier to see what going on at the design level.

-One is that C++ code is much easier to read than ADSP-2105 assembly code (even if you already know how to read ADSP-2105 assembly), so this implementation can serve as an educational resource for those wishing to learn about how the DCS format works.
-Another is that the native implementation is considerably faster than an emulator, by a factor of at least 20.
+Another benefit is that the native implementation is considerably faster than an emulator, by a factor of at least 20.
-This makes it possible to use the native version on processors that would be too slow to run the emulator for real-time playback, such as microcontrollers.
+This makes it possible to use the native version on processors that would be too slow to run the PinMame ADSP-2105 emulation, such as microcontrollers.

 A third benefit is that the native class is easy to embed in host applications.
 It has no external dependencies (apart from the standard C++ run-time libraries) and is designed for easy use in just about any application architecture.
-The PinMame emulator, in contrast, is so entangled with PinMame's internal interfaces and structures that it's impractical to reuse in almost any other context.
+The PinMame DCS emulator, in contrast, is so entangled with PinMame's internal application structure that it's impractical to reuse in almost any other context.

 ## Alternative emulator decoder

-DCSDecoder *also* features a subclass that implements decoding through the ADSP-2105 emulator, much like PinMame.
-But that's really a bonus add-on, and isn't used at all when running the native decoder.
-What's more, it's just as stand-alone as the native decoder: you can embed it in a C++ application using the identical abstract class interface used with the native decoder.
+DCSDecoder is structured into a base class that provides an abstract interface to the decoder, and subclasses that implement specific decoding strategies.
+So far, we've been talking about the native decoder implementation, which is a ground-up, 100% C++ implementation of the DCS decoder and run-time system.

+The project contains a second subclass that implements decoding through ADSP-2105 machine code interpretation, much like PinMame.
+This version of the decoder simply runs the original ROM code in emulation.
+Note that this subclass *still* doesn't somehow incorporate PinMame - it uses the same ADSP-2105 machine code interpreter that PinMame does, but it doesn't share anything with PinMame outside of that.
+The emulator subclass is just as easy to embed in a new C++ project as the native decoder is.

+The emulator decoder isn't integral to the project - it's a bonus feature.
+You can run the native decoder without even including the emulator files in the build; the emulator is just a parallel subclass specialization.
 The main reason the emulator version is part of the project at all is to serve as a reference implementation to test that the native decoder is working properly.
-The emulated version is as close as we can get on a PC to the actual DCS hardware.
-That's useful because it would be difficult to test rigorously against physical DCS boards.
-The board don't have any way to read the bit stream going into the DAC, and even if they did, it would be hard to synchronize that with the data on the PC side.
+The emulated version is as close as we can get on a PC to the actual DCS hardware, so it serves as our reference point for correct behavior.
+(It would be better still to test against a physical DCS board from a pinball machine, but that would take some pretty specialized equipment.
+It's not within the realm of the practical for me.
+Testing against the emulator is the next best thing.)

 ## Using the decoder class in a program